zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 This parent article describes how services in the Zowe API ecosystem are expected to accept and use JWT tokens so that API clients have a stadardized experience.

 The JWT tokens are by default produced by z/OSMF and the API Mediation Layer serves only as proxy.
-If you want to change who and how produces the tokens, read [Authentication Providers within Enable Single Sign On for Clients](../user-guide/api-mediation/configuration-jwt/#saf-as-an-authentication-provider)
+For information about how to change who and how tokens are produced, see [Authentication Providers within Enable Single Sign On for Clients](../user-guide/api-mediation/configuration-jwt/#saf-as-an-authentication-provider)

 TODO: https://docs.zowe.org/stable/extend/extend-apiml/authentication-for-apiml-services/#authentication-providers should move to the https://docs.zowe.org/stable/user-guide/api-mediation/configuration-jwt